nickloman/nickloman.github.com/_posts/2015-09-24-first-sqk-map-006-experiment.md

      compare translocated times of the two strands (in SQK-MAP-005 the complement strand was slower, as it was retarded by two enzymes).

+The new chemistry is accompanied with a new Metrichor basecaller workflow which does not seem to be possible to run with old data.
+A notable change, looking at the returned files, is that the model of signal is now considering each possible combination of 6-mers (4^6 = 4096) to generate the base sequence, whereas before 5-mers.
+This may help with basecalling accuracy and it will be interesting to see if it resolves any different motifs (Jared and us looked at these in our recent paper here: www.nature.com/nmeth/journal/v12/n8/full/nmeth.3444.html)

 As is typical, we wanted to try it out with our usual reference strain, *E. coli* K-12 MG1655.
 The run has been on since about 17:00 today, and you can view its progress via the amazing MinoTour software from Matt Loose, visit: